qtc-de/container-arsenal/car/resources/containers/h2b/README.md

 </search>
 ```

-It was rather easy to identify that the ``<name>-tag`` is vulnerable to *SQLi* attacks, but the injection was blind and it was difficult
+It was rather easy to identify that the ``<name>-tag`` is vulnerable to *SQL injection* attacks, but the injection was blind and it was difficult
 to extract information from the database.
 It would be great to use *sqlmap* in these situations, but as far as I know, *sqlmap* does not
 support *non-HTTP* protocols.

 By using this docker container, you can simply solve the above mentioned problem.
 First of all, you wrap the *XML* message mentioned above
 inside a *HTTP POST* request.
 Instead of using this request with *sqlmap* against the targeted service directly, you use it against this docker
 container and specify the targeted host and port by using the corresponding *GET* parameters inside the *HTTP* request.

 ### Limitations